8 intuitive brainstorm apps for a collaborative classroom

 Miro is an endless virtual whiteboard to brainstorm and write down visual projects.
 You can add videos from YouTube and Vimeo and Google Docs from your Google Drive to the Whiteboard.

 Students can collaborate on teamwork on different devices.
 They can add little memos and comment on them with the mini-chat.
+This interactive app will increase classroom engagement.

 The app looks a lot like iBrainstorm.
 However, it’s more advanced. iBrainstorm works better for younger students, Miro is perfect for the older ones who need more features.